mcfletch/2daypython/variables.rst

 * What type of names work as `variables`?
 Can you include spaces or punctuation?
 * What is the difference between `=` and `==`?
 * Should we have named our `variables` dog_count and cat_count?
-* Sometimes programmers are lazy and leave things out

 Advanced Exercise
 -------------------